Trevor Jobe: Professional

-On September 29, 1994, Jobe would re-sign with the Nashville Knights and would spend 10 games with the IHL's Atlanta Knights, scoring 4 goals and 3 assists.
-He would be returned to their ECHL affiliate in Nashville on December 20, 1994.
-In late December, Jobe would join the Raleigh IceCaps.
-Jobe would score 3 assists in his first 5 games, but his plus/minus would also sink to a -5.
-Jobe would later negotiate a contract with a Swiss team during the season, only for the contract to fall through before he could play a single game.
-Jobe would later rejoin the IceCaps.
+On September 29, 1994, Jobe re-signed with the Nashville Knights and spent 10 games with the IHL's Atlanta Knights, scoring 4 goals and 3 assists.
+He was returned to their ECHL affiliate in Nashville on December 20, 1994.
+In late December, Jobe joined the Raleigh IceCaps.
+He scored 3 assists in his first 5 games, but his plus/minus sank to a -5.
+He later negotiated a contract with a Swiss team during the season, only for the contract to fall through before he could play a single game.
+Jobe later rejoined the IceCaps.

-Jobe would start the 1995-96 ECHL season with the Johnstown Chiefs, thanks to a connection from his Nashville days: former head coach Nick Fotiu.
-He would have a 12-game assist streak that was the second-longest of the season and included 15 assists.
-Jobe would later set a league-high total for single shots in a game with 15 shots.
-Jobe would later be traded to the Tallahassee Tiger Sharks for right wing Alexander Savchenkov.
-Jobe would finish in the top 10 of scoring.
+Jobe started the 1995-96 ECHL season with the Johnstown Chiefs, thanks to a connection from his Nashville days: former head coach Nick Fotiu.
+He had a 12-game assist streak that was the second-longest of the season and included 15 assists.
+Jobe later set a league-high total for single shots in a game with 15 shots.
+He was later traded to the Tallahassee Tiger Sharks for right wing Alexander Savchenkov.
+Jobe finished in the top 10 of scoring.
 His 98 points were good for eighth-best in the league and his 43 goals were tied for seventh best in the league.
-Jobe would leave the ECHL as the all-time leading scorer and play his next season in the CHL.
+Jobe left the ECHL as the all-time leading scorer and play his next season in the CHL.